Beatriky/Beatriky/README.md

 - 👋 Hi, I’m @Beatriky
-- 👀 I’m interested in Web design and Java
 - 🌱 I’m currently learning CS in german
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me beamaria14@yahoo.com

 <!---